NeLy-EPFL/ballpushing_utils/src/Ballpushing_utils/README_Ballpushing_metrics.md

 These are metrics that are used as tools to generate the summary metrics.

 - **Interaction Event**: A period where the fly is in close proximity to the ball and potentially manipulating it
+  - *Close proximity threshold*: ≤ 45 pixels (2.7 mm) distance between fly and ball
-- **Significant Event**: An interaction event that results in meaningful ball displacement (> 5 pixels by default)
+- **Significant Event**: An interaction event that results in significant ball displacement
+  - *Threshold*: > 5 pixels (0.3 mm) ball displacement
-- **Major Event**: The first significant event that crosses a higher threshold, often considered the "aha moment"
+- **First Major Event**: The first significant event that crosses a higher threshold, often considered the "aha moment"
+  - *Threshold*: ≥ 20 pixels (1.2 mm) ball displacement
-- **Final Event**: The last interaction event that achieves a specified distance threshold
+- **Final Event**: The last interaction event that achieves the final distance threshold before task completion
+  - *Threshold*: 170 pixels (10.2 mm) for standard experiments, 100 pixels (6.0 mm) for F1 experiments
+  - *Note*: This represents the last significant interaction that moves the ball toward the task goal

 ## Temporal Metrics